2023 Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region

 Full Liberal Arts / Sciences & Humanities at Snow College Report

-Dixie State University did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a undergraduate certificate.
-It came in at #8 on the list.
-Dixie State College is a large public school located in the city of Saint George.
+Weber State University did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a undergraduate certificate.
+It came in at #7 on the list.
+WSU is a very large public school located in the small city of Ogden.

-With a ranking of #9, Regis University did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their undergraduate certificate.
-Regis U is a moderately-sized private not-for-profit school located in the city of Denver.
+Regis University landed the #9 spot in the 2023 rankings for the best value undergraduate certificate liberal arts / sciences and humanities programs.
+Regis U is a moderately-sized private not-for-profit school located in the large city of Denver.

-Regis U also claimed a spot on our Best Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region list.
-It’s in the top 15% of all schools in this category.
+Regis U excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region list.

 Out-of-state tuition fees for undergraduate students at Southern Utah University are $20,542 per year.

-Explore the best liberal arts / sciences and humanities colleges for a specific state in the Rocky Mountains region.
+Explore the best liberal arts / sciences and humanities schools for a specific state in the Rocky Mountains region.

 More Liberal Arts / Sciences & Humanities Rankings in the Rocky Mountains Region